-The connection between fire and water as purification means and ways into the sacred is deep and intricate, and in many rituals Japanese can observe the usage of both, for purposes. example, during the Tsuinashiki11 (a ceremony performed on Setsubun day) at Nagatajinja in Kobe, the men who will play the demon roles gather on the seashore early in the morning and themselves by bathing seawater.
+The connection between fire and water as purification means and ways into the sacred is deep and intricate, in many Japanese rituals we can observe the usage of both, for purposes. similar example, during the Tsuinashiki11 (a ceremony performed on Setsubun day) at Nagatajinja in Kobe, the men who will play the demon roles gather on the seashore early in morning and purify themselves by bathing seawater.